greenya/SpaceLib/README.md

     draw_sprite(character_sprite.anim.seq["walk"], rect, tint)
     simple animation has single sequence named "default"

+TODO: ui: key press handling

+    The idea is to be able express frame handles "Esc" or "A" and when that happens, the frame gets "click".
+Ideally, we want to add all the structure, which will include multiple elements wanting "Esc" (or any other button), but the UI should automatically route "click" to correct one, checking visibility and hierarchy of the frame; it should be possible to open dialog which would close by "Esc" and the "Esc" is also visible below, as dialog has semitransparent layer and the tree is visible below.
+Any single key can be handled only be single frame at any time, e.g. even if we have tab bar with "Q" and "E" navigation and another tab bar with same keys is shown, only one should consume the key input.

 TODO: ui: add global opacity handling

     The idea is to allow any frame drawing function to not worry about f.opacity, as long as any drawing is done using raylib/draw.* procs.
 A lot of calls like "core.alpha(..., f.opacity)" should be possible to get rid of.
 In case when some manual drawing needed directly using Raylib, the actual opacity can be read using draw.opacity().